Product Spaces

 Combining I real lines together defines the multivariate real numbers, \mathbb{R}^{I}.
 This is also referred to as a real space or an I-dimensional Euclidean space.

 The multivariate real numbers inherit the identity crisis of the real lines from which they are built.
-If we take the rigid real line perspective then there will be infinite, distinct multivariate real numbers: different choices of component ordering, algebraic, and metric structures will define distinct product spaces.
-On the other hand if we assume the flexible real line perspective then the multivariate real numbers will correspond to a single, flexible space.
-In this case each different configuration of the component lines will define a different configuration of the corresponding product space.
-Following the real line terminology I will refer to these as rigid real spaces and flexible real spaces, respectively.
+If we take the rigid real line perspective then there will be infinitely many multivariate real numbers: different choices of component ordering, algebraic, and metric structures will define distinct product spaces.
+On the other hand, if we assume the flexible real line perspective then then multivariate real numbers will correspond to a single, flexible space.
+In this case, each different configuration of the component lines will define a different configuration of the corresponding product space.
+Following the real line terminology, I will refer to these as rigid real spaces and flexible real spaces, respectively.

-To visually summarize the structure of a real space we can extend grids defined over the component spaces across the other component spaces and then overlay them to form a rectangular mesh (Figure 8).
+To visually summarize the structure of a real space, we can extend grids defined over the component spaces across the other component spaces and then overlay them to form a rectangular mesh (Figure 8).

 Figure 8: Extending component grids into the product space defines a rectangular mesh that visually communicate the product metric structure.
 Here \mathbb{R}^{2} is represented by a two-dimensional mesh.

 Combining interval subsets from each component real line [ x_{1, i}, x_{2, i} ] = \{ x_{i} \in X_{i} \mid x_{1, i} \le x_{i} \le x_{2, i} \}, defines a rectangular subset over the full product space, [ x_{1, 1}, x_{2, 1} ] \times \ldots [ x_{1, i}, x_{2, i} ] \times \ldots [ x_{1, I}, x_{2, I} ].
-Because these rectangular subsets are compatible with all of the structures of a multivariate real space they are particular useful.
+Because these rectangular subsets are compatible with all of the structures of a multivariate real space, they are particular useful for both theoretical and practical calculations.

 4 Decomposing Product Spaces

-For example if we decompose a two component product set X_{1} \times X_{2} into replications of the second component set, X_{1} \times X_{2} = \bigcup_{x_{1} \in X_{1} } \{ x_{1} \} \times X_{2} then every element can be specified by first specifying an element of the first component set, \tilde{x}_{1} \in X_{1}, and then an element in the corresponding replication of the second component set, x_{2} \in \{ \tilde{x}_{1} \} \times X_{2}, to give (\tilde{x}_{1}, \tilde{x}_{2}) \in X_{1} \times X_{2}.
-Note that we’re using the \tilde{} here to denote bound variables as we make each choice of component elements.
+For example, if we decompose a two component product set X_{1} \times X_{2} into replications of the second component set, X_{1} \times X_{2} = \bigcup_{x_{1} \in X_{1} } \{ x_{1} \} \times X_{2}, then every element of X_{1} \times X_{2} can be specified by first distinguishing an element of the first component set, \tilde{x}_{1} \in X_{1}, and then an element in the corresponding replication of the second component set, x_{2} \in \{ \tilde{x}_{1} \} \times X_{2}.
+This gives the ordered pair (\tilde{x}_{1}, \tilde{x}_{2}) \in X_{1} \times X_{2}.
+Note that we’re using the \tilde{} notation here to denote bound variables as we make each choice of component elements.

-At the same time if we decompose the product set into X_{1} \times X_{2} = \bigcup_{x_{2} \in X_{2} } X_{1} \times \{ x_{2} \} then every element can be specified by first specifying an element of the second component set, \tilde{x}_{2} \in X_{2}, before specifying an element in the corresponding replication of the first component set, \tilde{x}_{1} \in X_{1} \times \{ x_{2} \}.
+At the same time, if we decompose the product set into X_{1} \times X_{2} = \bigcup_{x_{2} \in X_{2} } X_{1} \times \{ x_{2} \} then every element can be specified by first distinguishing an element of the second component set, \tilde{x}_{2} \in X_{2}, before fixing an element in the corresponding replication of the first component set, \tilde{x}_{1} \in X_{1} \times \{ x_{2} \}.

 This sequential specification also has a nice geometric interpretation (Figure 9).
 Specifying \tilde{x}_{1} \in X_{1} and then \tilde{x}_{2} \in \{ \tilde{x}_{1} \} \times X_{2} corresponds to arriving at (\tilde{x}_{1}, \tilde{x}_{2}) by first moving along X_{1} and then moving along the replication \{ x_{1} \} \times X_{2}.
-Alternatively specifying \tilde{x}_{2} \in X_{2} and then \tilde{x}_{1} \in X_{1} \times \{ \tilde{x}_{2} \} corresponds to moving along X_{2} before moving along \{ x_{1} \} \times X_{2}.
+Alternatively, specifying \tilde{x}_{2} \in X_{2} and then \tilde{x}_{1} \in X_{1} \times \{ \tilde{x}_{2} \} corresponds to moving along X_{2} before moving along \{ x_{1} \} \times X_{2}.

 (a)